anly2/sublime-extend-selection/README.md

 ### Manual Installation

-Manual installation should be as easy as cloning this git repository into your Sublime `Packages` directory. '(mind the version of sublime)'
+Manual installation should be as easy as cloning this git repository into your Sublime `Packages` directory.
+*(mind the version of sublime)*

 On Windows: